This article is part of a larger series on Payments.

 - Cybersecurity and data privacy (65%)

-- An increase in fraud (63%)
+- Increase in fraud (63%)

 - Increase in chargebacks and disputed purchases (61%)

-10. 82% of consumers view contactless as the cleaner way to pay
+14. 82% of consumers view contactless as the cleaner way to pay

-13. 57% of consumers say they are more likely to do business with retailers that offer a contactless payment option
+16. 57% of consumers say they are more likely to do business with retailers that offer a contactless payment option

 Whether it be for safety reasons or simply a matter of convenience, more than half of consumers (57%) said they were more likely to do business with retailers that offer contactless payments as opposed to one that does not.

-TIP: With older forms of payment losing popularity among consumers, it’s time to get your payments up to date.
+With older forms of payment losing popularity among consumers, it’s time to get your payments up to date.
 The first step is ensuring that you can accept credit cards.
 Learn more with our guide to accepting credit card payments.

-17. 80% of contactless transactions are under $25
+19. 80% of purchases using a contactless payment method are under $25

-Another thing you might be wondering is what people are buying when they are using contactless.
+Another thing you might be wondering about is what people are buying when they are using contactless.
 Surprisingly enough, 80% of contactless purchases are for transactions under $25.
 This is a category of purchases typically associated with cash.

 As we see above, retailers and consumers alike have come to prefer contactless payments and anticipate their continued use long after the pandemic is over.
-With the contactless payments statistics from above, you are equipped with a better understanding of the payments landscape and might even be ready to invest in contactless yourself.
+With these contactless payment statistics, you get a better understanding of the payments landscape and might even be ready to invest in contactless yourself.

 Want to learn more about contactless payments and how they work?
 Check out our article on everything you need to know about contactless payments.